rioishii/INFO-442-Project/designSpecification.md

     ![adding and deleting roommmates](./img/deleteAddRoommate.jpg)
     * The user will be able to edit a chore through the dashboard
     ![editing chore](./img/editTask.jpg)
-* create and assign chore
+* Create and assign chore
     * You should be able to create a chore from anywhere on the web application.
     * The chore will be able to be assigned to a single or multiple people.
     * If assigning a chore to multiple people, the user will have the ability to choose between rotating the roommate that has to do that chore.